Career Coaching

 One-on-One Career Coaching (virtual and in-person)

-Schedule a 30-minute appointment with a career coach through Handshake.
+Schedule a 30- or 60-minute appointment with a career coach through Handshake.

-Meet with a professional career coach for a 30- or 60-minute one-on-one appointment to discuss your career or graduate school questions.
+Meet one-on-one with a professional career coach to discuss your career or graduate school questions.
 We are here to support you as you prepare your application materials (resume, CV, cover letter), search for jobs and internships, prepare for interviews, apply to grad school, and build your professional network.

 1:1 coaching appointments are available year-round and are offered Monday-Friday from 9:00am-5:00pm.
-Appointments can be held in-person or virtually, so choose the time and format that works best for you!
+They can be held in-person or virtually, so choose the time and format that works best for you!
+Please note that only one appointment can be scheduled at a time, regardless of the type.

 Drop-in Coaching (in-person only)

-15-minute drop in sessions are available for students who have quick career related questions.
-These are perfect for students who need a quick resume or cover letter review, have questions about jobs or internships, or need advice about an upcoming interview.
+15-minute drop-in sessions are available for students who have quick career related questions.
+These are perfect for students who need a quick resume or cover letter review or have questions about jobs, internships, or interviews.

 Online Resume Review